 The only way to genuinely lower your anxiety long-term is to teach your brain that anxiety is perfectly safe no matter how uncomfortable it is.

 And how do you do that?
-By approaching and accepting your anxiety rather than avoiding it or trying to make it go away.
+By approaching your anxiety rather than avoiding it or trying to make it go away.

 If you want to be free from anxiety you must be willing to have it.